-I have already remarked, that one of the causes of the weakness of the visual faculty often proceeds from a pressure upon the bowels, occasioning obstinate obstructions.
-Of what use, then, may we not consider riding on horseback, which, by its moderate application, renews and regulates the peristaltic moflow of humours to the head?
+I have already remarked, that one of the causes of the weakness of the visual faculty, often proceeds from a pressure upon the bowels, occasioning obstinate obstructions.
+Of what use, then, may we not consider riding on horseback, which, by its moderate application, renews and regulates the peristaltic motion, and thereby prevents too great a flow of humours to the head?

-We may observe in the third place, That it is also a useful relaxation, after a strong and constant contraction of the visual organ, to occupy one's self in the examination of moving objects, which amuse and relieve the eyes without irritating them.
+We may observe in the third place - That it is also a useful relaxation, after a strong and constant contraction of the visual organ, to occupy one's self in the examination of moving objects, which amuse and relieve the eyes without irritating them.